Kidney Failure

 Acute renal failure occurs when the kidneys suddenly stop working.
 This condition is temporary.
 The cause may be disease, injury, major surgery or toxic agents.
 This is mostly reversible.

-Chronic renal failure can occur suddenly, or develop gradually over a period of time.
-This is not reversible.
-Kidney function never returns.
+Chronic renal failure develop gradually over a period of time.
+This is not reversible and Kidney function never returns to normal.

 Kidney failure can happen to anyone, any age, race, any walk of life.